How To Improve Your eCommerce Sales in 16 Easy Steps (Updated for 2022)

 2. Site speed

-Recent research indicates that 40% of users will abandon a website if it takes longer than 3 seconds to load.
+To support the importance of page speed for ecommerce, recent research from Google indicates that a large majority of users will abandon a website if it takes more than 3 seconds to load.

 The online consumer, with more choice than ever before, is fickle and impatient.

 If you keep them waiting for even a second, they may leave your site without purchasing.